Princeong/hello-world/README.md

 # hello-world
 hello
 new to coding,
-its challenging but I don't give up easily
+its challenging but I don't give up easily.